-These intellectual skills will be taught in the core module in which students will be given a wide-ranging grounding in the theoretical and practical dimensions of the practice of art and architectural history.
-These skills will be further developed first in the Research Methods module and then in the Independent Independent Research Essav and modules.
-These skills will be taught by ofseminars with student means presentations and structured discussions, individual tutorials, training sessions in the library, and study visits to research resources.
+- amass evidence derived from visual and textual sources - 2. evaluate evidence using reasoned arguments. - 3. structure complex arguments - 4. articulate their own thoughts in a coherent fashion - 5. give oral presentations with visual aids - 6. put together a bibliography - 7. manage time - 8. use IT (e.g. public access databases) and other scholarly resources in the Research Methods module and then in the Independent Essay and Independent Research modules.
+These skills will be taught by means of seminars with student presentations and structured discussions, individual tutorials, training sessions in the library, and study visits to research resources.
 Students will have developed core intellectual skills as they begin to develop their dissertations.